TheDrCrow/EBR_Backup/paed/paed_uro.md

 Complete treatments by 12- 18mo as from this age there is loss of Germ & Leydig cells.
 Aims of treatment are adult hormone production, speramtogenesis and risk of malignancy.

 ---

+### Testicular Microlithiasis.

+#### Diagnosis

+Either *5 per high power field* or *10 per testis* Though clustering is important and concerning.
+Diffuse with atrophy is concerning and associated with infertility.

+#### Management

+ESUR recommend Annual US surveillance only if they have one of these risk-factors. [^ESUR2016]
+- Previous GCT
+- History of maldescent.
+- Prior Orchidopexy.
+- Atrophy with volume < 12ml.
+- First - degree relative with a history of GCT.

+[^ESUR2016]: Richenberg JR, Testicular microlithiasis imaging and follow-up: guidelines of the ESUR scrotal imaging subcommittee.
+Eur Radiol (2015) 25:323–330

+---

 ### Scrotal Swelling / Hydrocele / Hernia. [^Uroweb2021]